DragonMinded/libdragon/boot/README.md

 (for each version, the md5 of ipl3_prod.z64 is reported)

+r7 (7f014ed41cc53bb1a5e44f211f8c3dec)
+* Fix RDRAM clearing to fully cover the whole memory (because of a bug, some zones were not cleaned at all before).
+* Improve boot time by ~10 ms thanks to some optimizations.
+* Correctly configure X2 bit during RDRAM init.
+No visible change, but it seems required, when reading the datasheet.

 r6 (954cc30e419ba8561e252cd97f8da0a2)
 * Fix iQue boot when the binary is in SA2 context.